 Tutoring is probably the best example of a condition capable of providing a maximal quality of instruction.
-When tutoring meets the requirements for classification as a maximal quality of instruction (see preceding paragraph), it is expected that students learning under this condition will attain higher levels of achievement than students under less favorable conditions.
+When tutoring meets the requirements for classification as a maximal quality of instruction, it is expected that students learning under this condition will attain higher levels of achievement than students under less favorable conditions.
 It is also expected that the achievement levels of the students will be more similar because they receive instruction adapted to their individual learning needs.
-When students in tutoring conditions are taught a series of sequential learning tasks, their initial level of learning should be high and, because the quality of instruction should enable them to enter each successive task with prerequisite cognitive entry behaviors, their levels of learning should remain high or increase over the series of learning tasks.
+When students in tutoring conditions are taught a series of sequential learning tasks, their initial level of learning should be high and, because the quality of instruction should enable them to enter each successive task with prerequisite cognitive entry behaviors, their levels of learning tasks.

-The quality of instruction normally provided in schools is viewed as approximating a minimal quality of instruction, as argued in Chapter I. Much of the instruction provided in schools provides clear cues, frequent reinforcements, and encouragement for participation primarily for the high achieving students.
+The quality of instruction normally provided in schools is viewed as approximating a minimal quality of instruction, as argued previously in the first chapter.
+Much of the instruction provided in schools gives clear cues, frequent reinforcements, and encouragement for participation primarily for the high achieving students.
 Feedback and corrective components are rarely available.
 Conventional instruction is not adaptive to individual learning needs and does not attempt to assure that the majority of students attain high levels of learning.
 There is ample evidence that only a few students reach high levels of learning under conventional conditions and that large variations in achievement exist among the students.
 Under conventional conditions, the achievement levels of students over a series of sequential tasks would be expected to progressively decrease because the condition has no provision for enabling almost all of the students to attain the entry behaviors they need to succeed with each new task.

-Mastery learning is a quality of instruction which lies between the two extremes exemplified by tutoring and conventional instruction, as discussed in Chapters I and III.
+Mastery learning is a quality of instruction which lies between the two extremes exemplified by tutoring and conventional instruction.
 Although students in mastery and conventional conditions receive initial instruction which is essentially the same, mastery students receive periodic feedback and corrective instruction, assuring that they meet a predetermined criterion for learning and enter new tasks with the necessary cognitive entry behaviors.
-Under mastery conditions, students would be expected to attain levels of achievement which are above the levels of conventional groups, but below the levels of tutoring groups.
+Under mastery learning conditions, students would be expected to attain levels of achievement which are above the levels of conventional groups, but below the levels of tutoring groups.
 The students should also attain more similar levels of achievement than conventional groups.